Home Learn What is Primary Market? Definition, Functions, and Role

 What is Primary Market?

-An example of a primary market transaction is when a company issues new shares o in an initial public offering (IPO).
-The shares are sold directly to the public, and the proceeds from the sale go to the company.
-This allows the company to raise capital to finance its operations, growth, or other corporate initiatives.
+An example of a primary market is when a company issues new shares in an IPO.
+The shares are sold to the public, and the proceeds go to the company.
+In this way, the company can raise capital to fund its operations, growth or other activities.

 How Does Primary Market Work?

-In essence, the primary market functions as a conduit for transferring funds from investors to businesses, empowering them with the necessary capital for growth and success.
-This market is divided into two categories: the public market, where securities are offered to the general public through an initial public offering (IPO), and the private market, where securities are directly sold to institutional investors or high-net-worth individuals.
+The primary market transfers funds from investors to companies, allowing them to raise the capital needed for growth.
+It operates in two ways: through the public market and the private market.
+In the public market, securities are sold to the public through an IPO.
+Whereas, in the private market, securities are sold to institutional investors or high-net-worth individuals.

 Functions of Primary Market